Pomodori Verdi – Green Tomato Sauce

 - Pepper: Freshly ground black pepper is best.

 - Sugar: Add sugar to taste.
-Start with 2 tablespoons and add more if you’d like.
+Start with two tablespoons and add more if youโd like.

-- Lemon juice: Bottled lemon juice must be added to the jars or use citric acid.
+- Lemon juice: Bottled lemon juice must be added to the jars or use citric acid to achieve the proper pH to can this sauce.

 Cut tomatoes so that they fit in the juicer.

-If you are using frozen tomatoes or if you are using a food mill to remove the skins and seeds, soften the tomatoes in boiling water for about five minutes first.
+If you use frozen tomatoes or a food mill to remove the skins and seeds, soften the tomatoes in boiling water for about five minutes first.

-Soften onions in a bit of olive oil.
+Soften the onions in a bit of olive oil.

 Add garlic and soften for a couple of minutes.